jaegeral/PySight2MISP/README.md

 PySight2MISP is a project that can be run to be used as glue between [iSight intel API](https://docs.fireeye.com/iSight/index.html) and [MISP API](https://github.com/CIRCL/PyMISP)

+# Status

+This script is not maintaned - if you want to use it, there might be a need to fix a lot of stuff before, but still happy to accept PR

 # Why

 To get the indicators, IOCs etc from iSight to the MISP system